 - Negotiate for appropriate compensation

-If we cannot negotiate a settlement for whatever reason, we can take your case to court.
-This involves:
+If we cannot negotiate a fair settlement for any reason, we can take your case to court.
+This generally involves:

 - Scheduling court dates

 - Submitting trial exhibits, motions, and other paperwork

 - Examining and cross-examining witnesses